High-Performance-Computing/Project/README.md

 ### The dataset we use

-The dataset we used is ImageNet, which is composed of roughly 14M training images, 50k images for validation and 100k images for testing.
+<p align="justify"> The dataset we used is ImageNet, which is composed of roughly 14M training images, 50k images for validation and 100k images for testing.
 A distinctive feature of ImageNet is that the image resolution is very high with 227*227*3 pixels per image.
-Since one pixel is occupying 8 bit in the memory, one image is ~0.3Mo in memory, so the entire dataset is ~1+To, making dealing with Imagenet a  Big Data problem.
+Since one pixel is occupying 8 bit in the memory, one image is ~0.3Mo in memory, so the entire dataset is ~1+To, making dealing with Imagenet a  Big Data problem. </p>

-## Overview: the infrastructure we used
+## Overview: Architecture

-<p align="justify"> On every node, wedo late resetting from several different epochs and use Python Multiprocessing.
-The different processes train on four GPU. </p>

 <p align="justify"> In order to download and train our Neural Networks, we useed Spark Elephas that requires data stored as RDDs. </p>

+We train on FAS RC, with 20 compute nodes, using 4 GPUs.

+We leveraged GPU for tensorflow.
+We used Spark and GPU Acceleration.

+<p align="justify"> On every node, we do late resetting from several different epochs and use Python Multiprocessing.
+The different processes train on 4 GPUs. </p>

 ## How to Use